 Visa Requirements

-As a US Citizen, there is no visa required when traveling to Mexico if you’re visiting for less than 180 days.
+As a US Citizen, no visa is required when traveling to Mexico if you’re visiting for less than 180 days.
 You need to have a valid passport at the time of entry and one page available for your entry stamp.

 Currency

 The official currency in Mexico is the Mexican Peso.
-There are some areas and tours in Tulum that accept USD and Visa is widely accepted.
-There are a few tours and restaurants that accept Master Card and American Express.
-If you’re taking taxis, it is best to have cash on hand.
+Areas and tours in Tulum accept USD and Visa.
+There are few tours and restaurants that accept Master Card and American Express.
+If you’re taking taxis, having Mexican Pesos on hand is best.

 Best Way to Get to Tulum from Cancun